About the Communities of Practice

 Identify opportunities where GCSE can fill a gap and have measurable impact.

-Interested in joining a Community of Practice?
-Please contact email@example.com.
+Interested in joining or starting a Community of Practice?
+Please contact firstname.lastname@example.org.

 Current Communities of Practice